swcarpentry/board/subcommittees/mentoring/roles/secretary.md

 - Take notes / organize note-taking during mentoring committee meetings
 - Submit notes to the board repostiory as a pull request after the meeting
 - Maintain attendance list
+- Keep the `README` and repository contents up-to-date.

 ## Time commitment